 The Draw, Shuffle and Cut

-The dealer distributes six cards face down to his opponent and himself, beginning with the opponent.
+The dealer distributes six cards face down to each player, beginning with the opponent.

 Object of the Game